TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 4/Esther 4.13.md

 ---

-Then Mordecai bade them return answer unto Esther, Think not with thyself that thou shalt escape in the king's house, more than all the Jews.
+Then Mordecai asked them return answer to Esther, "Don't think to yourself that you will escape in the king's house any more than all the Jews.